The Beginner's Guide to PC Gaming

 One of the greatest benefits of PC gaming is graphics, both in how good they look and how customizable they are.
 If you want the best graphics and performance possible, you need to play on a PC.

 And there are a ton of games to play on PC.
 Most major, cross-platform franchises (think Call of Duty or Madden) have PC versions.
 Every first-party Microsoft game releases on PC the same day as the Xbox version.
-Even Sony is starting to release PC versions of PlayStation exclusives like Death Stranding and Horizon Zero Dawn, albeit a year after their PlayStation counterparts.
+Even Sony is starting to release PC versions of PlayStation exclusives like Death Stranding, Horizon Zero Dawn, and God of War albeit a year or more after their PlayStation counterparts.
 Nintendo is the only real holdout, and you’ll need a Switch to play their games.
 But if you’ve got a Switch and a gaming PC, you can play almost any game you can think of.

 PC is also home to genres that don’t traditionally appear on consoles.
-Massively multiplayer online role-playing games (World of Warcraft), tactical shooters (Counter-Strike, VALORANT), grand strategy (Crusader Kings 3) and multiplayer online battle arenas (League of Legends, Dota 2) are all best played—or only played—on PC.
+Massively multiplayer online role-playing games (World of Warcraft, Lost Ark), tactical shooters (Counter-Strike, VALORANT), grand strategy (Crusader Kings 3), and multiplayer online battle arenas (League of Legends, Dota 2) are all best played—or only played—on PC.
 And that’s before you get into the niche genres like visual novels or hardcore survival sims.
 PC gaming is more than just better-looking versions of games you can already get on consoles.

 There are two ways to get a gaming PC.
 You can buy a prebuilt system or you can build one yourself.
 Each way has its pros and cons.